top of page

 If you enjoy character-driven stories that focus on survival and internal struggle, especially something like the isolation and moral endurance in Lord of the Flies, then you would probably connect with Project Hail Mary or The Martian by Andy Weir.
 Both novels place a single character in an extreme environment and build tension through problem-solving, forcing the reader to engage with both the psychological and physical stakes of survival.

 If you are more drawn to philosophical or existential texts like Frankenstein or Brave New World, then something like 2001: A Space Odyssey might be a better fit.
-These works all ask similar questions about humanity’s place in the universe, the limits of knowledge, and the consequences of scientific advancement, but hard sci-fi pushes those questions further by grounding them in realistic scientific possibilities.
+These works all ask similar questions about humanity’s place in the universe, the limits of knowledge, and the consequences of scientific advancement, but hard sci-fi pushes those questions further by grounding them in realistic science.

 Comments